-Contribution margin consists of gross profit less selling expenses.
+Contribution margin is a non-GAAP measure and consists of gross profit less selling expenses.
 Selling expenses consist primarily of salaries, other employee-related costs, travel and entertainment expenses, facility-related costs for sales and service offices, bad debt expenses, third-party commissions and expenditures for marketing efforts, including the costs of collateral materials, conventions and trade shows, product demonstrations, customer relationship management systems, and supplies.

-All areas of selling expenses were impacted as a result of the economic downturn caused by the COVID-19 pandemic.
-In addition, the six months ended November 2, 2019 included 27 weeks compared to the 26 weeks in the six months ended October 31, 2020.
 Contribution margin is impacted by the previously discussed sales and gross margin for each business unit.
-Each business unit's contribution margin was impacted by a decrease in personnel related expenses offset by severance costs for reductions in force, as well as reductions in travel and entertainment, marketing, and convention related expenses.
-This was partially offset by a bad debt recovery in the International business unit from the prior year.
+Each business unit's contribution margin was impacted as a result of the economic downturn caused by the COVID-19 pandemic, as well as the nine months ended February 1, 2020 included 40 weeks compared to the more common 39 weeks.
+The nine months ended January 30, 2021 contained 39 weeks.
+In addition, each business unit's contribution margin had a decrease in personnel related expenses offset by severance costs for reductions in force, as well as reductions in travel and entertainment, marketing, and convention related expenses.
+This was partially offset by a \$2.0 million increase in bad debt expenses.
+We have lowered overall staffing and furloughed employees to achieve lower operating costs to align with the uncertainties created by the COVID-19 pandemic.